-1. As appropriate to their scale, nature and location, development proposals should 1. conserve or enhance biodiversity value in accordance with national legislation Enhancement measures may include; a) strengthening hedgerows (gapping up) and field boundaries to provide more robus habitat 'corridors', b) planting wild flower meadows and strips, c) encouraging native trees and shrub planting on suitable sites, especially species tha provide good berry or nectar sources, d) encouraging the creation of sustainable drainage schemes (SuDS), (e.g., rain gardens pond and wetland creation) in new schemes and 'retrofitting' where appropriate, e) the installation of habitat features (including nest boxes and a planting programme to benefit bats and bird species of conservation concern, (as identified in Appendix I or a later study undertaken by an ornithologist), f) improvements to the water courses that increase biodiversity, g) • 2.
+- As appropriate to their scale, nature and location, development proposals should conserve or enhance biodiversity value in accordance with national legislation.
+Enhancement measures may include; - a) strengthening hedgerows (gapping up) and field boundaries to provide more robust habitat 'corridors', - b) planting wildflower meadows and strips, - c) encouraging native trees and shrub planting on suitable sites, especially species that provide good berry or nectar sources, - d) encouraging the creation of sustainable drainage schemes (SuDS), (e.g., rain gardens, pond and wetland creation) in new schemes and 'retrofitting' where appropriate, - e) the installation of habitat features (including nest boxes) and/or the carrying out of planting programmes) suited to bird species of conservation concern, particularly those identified in Appendix D and bats - f) improvements to the water courses that increase biodiversity, - g) minimising the impact of light pollution. - 2.
 Compensatory measures, involving the creation of off-site habitat and/or relocation of species, should only be used as a last resort and agreed by North Warwickshire Borough Council.
-Mitigation or compensatory measures should be targeted to benefit local conservation priorities identified in an up-to-date assessment and be in accordance with Local Nature Recovery Strategies (or equivalent), and implemented in partnership with an appropriate nature conservation body.
-3. Mature hedgerows identified as significant to the character of the Parish should be retained where possible.
-(These include, but are not limited to, the hedgerow along the Coffin Trail, hedgerows lining Dordon Hall Lane leading to St Helena and Dunn's Lane).
-4. As appropriate to their scale, nature and location and in accordance with national policy, a tree-planting programme should be incorporated into development proposals so that there is no net loss of tree canopy and where possible a net gain.
+Mitigation or compensatory measures should be targeted to benefit local conservation priorities as identified in any Local Nature Recovery Strategy covering the area and implemented in partnership with an appropriate nature conservation body. - 3.
+Mature hedgerows identified as significant to the character of the Parish should be retained where possible.
+(These are the hedgerow along the Coffin Trail, hedgerows lining Dordon Hall Lane leading to St Helena and Dunn's Lane). - 4.
+As appropriate to their scale, nature and location and in accordance with national policy, a tree-planting programme should be incorporated into development proposals so that there is no net loss of tree canopy and where possible a net gain.
 Where on site provision is not feasible off-site provision within the Parish may be acceptable.
 Planning conditions or legal agreements should be used to secure this outcome.
-New streets should be tree lined were possible in accordance with national policy .
+New streets should be tree lined were possible in accordance with Paragraph 131 of the National Planning Policy Framework.